Skip to main content

 There are a number of different types of chequing accounts available to Canadians, each with a different intended purpose.
 A few different types of chequing accounts are:

-Student chequing accounts are bank accounts designed to help post-secondary and students save money on fees, for as long as they're in school.
-While each bank has its own specific requirements to open a student account, you will always need to be enrolled (usually full-time) in a post-secondary program at a recognized educational institution such as a university, community college, or CEGEP, to open an account.
-You may also need to be within a defined age range, typically 18-25 years old, though this requirement can vary.
+• Student chequing accounts are designed to help post-secondary students save money on bank fees.
+You’ll need to be enrolled at a recognized educational institution to open an account.
+You may also need to be within a defined age range, typically 18-25 years old.

-Youth chequing accounts are accounts designed for individuals under the age of majority in a province or territory.
-Typically, these accounts offer the functionality of a chequing account and the ability to earn interest on deposits similar to a savings account.
+• Youth chequing accounts are designed for individuals under the age of majority in a province or territory.
+They offer the functionality of a chequing account and the ability to earn interest on deposits, similar to a savings account.

-Seniors' chequing accounts are accounts designed for seniors.
-Some providers also offer senior discounts rather than a specialized account.
-These discounts are applied to the monthly fees of that provider's chequing account offering.
-Typically, the discount makes at least one account available to seniors at no cost and reduces other monthly account fees significantly.
+• Seniors’ chequing accounts may include special fees and services for seniors.
+Some providers offer senior discounts applied against the monthly fees of a personal chequing account.
+This makes at least one account available to seniors at no cost and reduces other fees significantly.

-Used primarily by married or common-law couples (but open to anyone), joint chequing accounts can be shared by two or more individuals at once.
+• Used primarily by married or common-law couples (but open to anyone), joint chequing accounts can be shared by two or more individuals.
 Each person on the account has equal access to the money in the account and make withdrawals and deposits as they see fit.

-For those who get paid in U.S. currency and spend a lot of time across the border, a U.S. dollar chequing account can keep their money without converting it to CDN, making it easy to access and use while in the United States.
+• If you get paid in U.S. currency or spend a lot of time across the border, a U.S. dollar chequing account can keep your money without converting it to Canadian dollars, making it easy to access and use while in the United States.

 The difference between chequing and savings accounts is that the accounts are designed for different purposes, and thus have different features.
 Chequing accounts are designed as a short-term holding tank for your cash.
 Savings accounts, however, are designed for holding your cash in the medium to long-term.
 Compare their features below:

-What to consider when choosing the best chequing account
+What to consider when choosing a chequing account

 • How do you conduct your banking?
 Mostly online or in-person?
 If you know you'll need to go in-person, you may want to consider the bank's business hours (some are better than others).
 If you do mostly online banking, you may also be concerned about whether or not your lender has a mobile app.